As you prepare to publish your site, use this list to ensure everything is ready for visitors and search engines.

-Tip: You can treat your site as a work in progress.
-After launching, you can continue to customize and add content.
+Tip: Treat your site as a work in progress.
+After publishing, you can continue to customize and add content.
 Even if your site stays mostly the same, it's good to check periodically to ensure the information is still correct and any links to other websites haven't broken.

-Step 8 - Promote your site after launch (optional)
+Step 8 - Promote your site after publishing (optional)

 When your site is live, here are some tips for promoting it:

 - Share links to your site with your friends and colleagues.